 To clarify the MANOVA results, analysis of variance (ANOVA) was computed for the HomeD and the B&B residualized data separately.
-Presented in Table 3, these results clarify those of the MANOVA overall analysis.
+Presented in Table 3.3, these results clarify those of the MANOVA overall analysis.
 The ANOVA results show that decision quality for the HomeD task was affected significantly by both image abstraction and navigation interactivity, but transition did not affect decision quality.
 Subjects using realistic images had significantly higher decision quality than did those using abstract images.
-Again, H1 cannot be rejected; animation using realistic images did result in better decision quality than animation using abstract images for the HomeD task.
-Likewise, the results fail to reject H3; parallel navigation interactivity resulted in better decision quality than sequential navigation interactivity for the HomeD task.
+Again, H1 cannot be rejected; animation using realistic images did result in better decision quality than did animation using abstract images for the HomeD task.
+Likewise, the results fail to reject H3; parallel navigation interactivity resulted in better decision quality than did sequential navigation interactivity for the HomeD task.
 The HomeD results for H2, however, vary from the MANOVA overall results; there was no significant difference in the decision quality of subjects who viewed gradual transitions compared with those who viewed abrupt transitions.

 Similarly, the ANOVA results for the B&B task vary from those of the HomeD task and the overall MANOVA.
-The data in Table 3 for the B&B task show that both transition and navigation interactivity had significant effects on decision quality.
-Consistent with the MANOVA overall results and the HomeD findings, the data again fail to reject H3; subjects using parallel navigation interactivity had higher decision quality than those using sequential navigation interactivity.
-Consistent with the overall MANOVA results, but unlike the HomeD findings, H2 cannot be rejected; gradual transitions did result in better decision quality compared with abrupt transitions in the B&B task.
-However, unlike both the HomeD and the MANOVA results, the B&B data rejected H1; the decision quality of subjects viewing realistic images was no higher than for those viewing the abstract images.
+The data in Table 3.3 for the B&B task show that both transition and navigation interactivity had significant effects on decision quality.
+Consistent with the MANOVA overall results and the HomeD findings, the data again fail to reject H3; subjects using parallel navigation interactivity had higher decision quality than did those using sequential navigation interactivity.
+Consistent with the overall MANOVA results, but unlike the HomeD findings, a.
+ANOVA Results of Decision Quality (Residuals) for the Home Directory (HomeD) Task ------------------------------------------------------------------------- --------------